<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 Here's one video we posted for a client about credit card tips for college students:

-There's also lots of new video apps and tools that you can use to file, and edit your own videos.
-Are two favorites right now are Adobe Spark and MoviePro
+There's also lots of new video apps and tools you can use to file, and edit your videos.
+Our two favorites right now are Adobe Spark and MoviePro

 2. Profiles of Your Internal Staff